timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 02-DEPARTMENT OF DEFENSE/CHAPTER 02-DEPARTMENT OF DEFENSE.md

 * (d) REGULATIONS.—The Secretary shall prescribe regulations to carry out this section.
 In those regulations, the Secretary shall prescribe the established information technology system for Department of Defense reporting, specifically authorize exceptions to a single-system architecture, and identify the organizations, units, and entities that are subject to reporting in the readiness reporting system, what organization resources are subject to such reporting, and the elements of the training establishment and of defense infrastructure that are subject to such reporting.

 ### §118.
-Annual report on major weapons systems sustainment
+Materiel readiness metrics and objectives for major weapon systems
+* (a) MATERIEL READINESS METRICS.—Each head of an element of the Department specified in paragraphs (1) through (10) of section 111(b) of this title shall establish and maintain materiel readiness metrics to enable assessment of the readiness of members of the armed forces to carry out—

+  * (1) the strategic framework required by section 113(g)(1)(B)(vii) of this title; and

+  * (2) guidance issued by the Secretary of Defense pursuant to section 113(g)(1)(B) of this title.

+* (b) REQUIRED METRICS.—At a minimum, the materiel readiness metrics required by subsection (a) shall address the materiel availability, operational availability, operational capability, and materiel reliability of each major weapon system by designated mission, design series, variant, or class.

+* (c) MATERIEL READINESS OBJECTIVES.—(1) Not later than one year after the date of the enactment of this subsection, each head of an element described in subsection (a) shall establish the metrics required by subsection (b) necessary to support the strategic framework and guidance referred to in paragraph (1) and (2) of subsection (a).

+* (2) Annually, each head of an element described in subsection (a) shall review and revise the metrics required by subsection (b) and include any such revisions in the materials submitted to Congress in support of the budget of the President under section 1105 of title 31.

-* Not later than five days after the date on which the Secretary of Defense submits to Congress the materials in support of the budget of the President for a fiscal year, the Secretary of Defense shall submit to the congressional defense committees an annual report on major weapons systems sustainment for the period covered by the future years defense program specified by section 221 of this title.
+* (d) BUDGET JUSTIFICATION.—Not later than five days after the date on which the Secretary of Defense submits to Congress the materials in support of the budget of the President for a fiscal year, the Secretary of Defense shall submit to the congressional defense committees an annual report on major weapons systems sustainment for the period covered by the future years defense program specified by section 221 of this title.
 Such report shall include—

-  * (1) an assessment of the materiel availability, materiel reliability, and mean down time metrics for each major weapons system;
+  * (1) an assessment of the materiel availability, operational availability, and materiel reliability for each major weapon system; and

-  * (2) a detailed explanation of any factors that could preclude the Department of Defense or any of the military departments from meeting applicable readiness goals or objectives; and
+  * (2) a detailed explanation of any factors that could preclude the Department of Defense or any of the military departments from meeting applicable readiness goals or objectives.

-  * (3) an assessment of the validity and effectiveness of the definitions used to determine defense readiness, including the terms "major weapons system", "covered asset", "total and required inventory", "materiel and operational availability", "materiel and operational capability", "materiel and operational reliability".
+* (e) Definitions.—In this section:

+  * (1) The term "major weapon system" has the meaning given in section 2379(f) of this title.

+  * (2) The term "materiel availability" means a measure of the percentage of the total inventory of a major weapon system that is operationally capable of performing an assigned mission.

+  * (3) The term "materiel reliability" means the probability that a major weapon system will perform without failure over a specified interval.

+  * (4) The term "operational availability" means a measure of the percentage of time a major weapon system is operationally capable.

+  * (5) The term "operationally capable" means a materiel condition indicating that a major weapon system is capable of performing its assigned mission and has no discrepancies with a subsystem of a major weapon system.

+### §118a.
+National defense sustainment and logistics review
+#### (a) Review required
+* Upon submission of each national defense strategy under section 113(g) of this title, the Secretary of Defense shall conduct a comprehensive review of the sustainment and logistics requirements necessary to support the force structure, force modernization, infrastructure, force deployment capabilities, and other elements of the defense program and policies of the United States during the subsequent 5-, 10-, and 25-year periods.
+Each such review shall be known as the 'National Defense Sustainment and Logistics Review'.
+Each such review shall be conducted in consultation with the Secretaries of the military departments, the Chiefs of Staff of the Armed Forces, all functional and geographic combatant commanders, and the Director of the Defense Logistics Agency.

+#### (b) Report to Congress
+* (1) Not later than the first Monday in February of the year following the fiscal year during which the National Defense Strategy was submitted under section 113(g) of this title, the Secretary shall submit to the congressional defense committees a report on the review required by subsection (a).
+Each such report shall include each of the following:

+  * (A) An assessment of the strategic, operational, and tactical maritime logistics force (including non-military assets provided by Military Sealift Command, the Maritime Administration, and through the Voluntary Intermodal Sealift Agreement and Voluntary Tanker Agreement) required to support sealift, at sea logistics, and over-the-shore logistics of forces to meet steady state and contingency requirements and the strategic and intra-theater movement of supplies, personnel, and equipment.

+  * (B) An assessment of the strategic, operational, and tactical airlift and tankers (including non-military assets provided by the Civil Reserve Air Fleet) required to meet steady state and contingency requirements.

+  * (C) An assessment of the location, configuration, material condition, and inventory of prepositioned materiel, equipment, and war reserves programs, as well as the ability to store and distribute these items to deployed military forces, required to meet steady state and contingency requirements.

+  * (D) An assessment of the location, infrastructure, and storage capacity for petroleum, oil, and lubricant products, as well as the ability to store, transport, and distribute such products from storage supply points to deployed military forces, required to meet steady state and contingency requirements.

+  * (E) An assessment of the capabilities, capacity, and infrastructure of the Department of Defense organic industrial base and private sector industrial base required to meet steady-state and surge software and depot maintenance requirements.

+  * (F) An assessment of the production capability, capacity, and infrastructure, of the Department of Defense organic industrial base and private sector industrial base required to meet steady-state and surge production requirements for ammunition and other military munitions.

+  * (G) An assessment of the condition, capacity, location, and survivability under likely threats of military infrastructure located both inside the continental United States and outside the continental United States, including agreements with and infrastructure provided by international partners, required to generate, project, and sustain military forces to meet steady-state and contingency requirements.

+  * (H) An assessment of the cybersecurity risks to military and commercial logistics networks and information technology systems.

+  * (I) An assessment of the gaps between the requirements identified under subparagraphs (A) through (H) compared to the actual force structure and infrastructure capabilities, capacity, and posture and the risks associated with each gap as it relates to the ability to meet the national defense strategy.

+  * (J) A discussion of the identified mitigations being pursued to address each gap and risk identified under subparagraph (I) as well as the initiatives and resources planned to address such gaps, as included in the Department of Defense budget request submitted during the same year as the report and the applicable future-years defense program.

+  * (K) An assessment of the extent to which wargames incorporate logistics capabilities and threats and a description of the logistics constraints and restraints to operations identified through such wargames.

+  * (L) An assessment of the ability of the Department of Defense, the Armed Forces, and the combatant commands to leverage and integrate emergent logistics related technologies and advanced computing systems.

+  * (M) Such other matters the Secretary of Defense considers appropriate.

+* (2) In preparing the report under paragraph (1), the Secretary of Defense shall consult with, and consider the recommendations of, the Chairman of the Joint Chiefs of Staff.

+* (3) The report required under this subsection shall be submitted in classified form and shall include an unclassified summary.

+#### (c) Comptroller General review
+* Not later than 180 days after the date on which Secretary submits each report required under subsection (b), the Comptroller General shall submit to the congressional defense committees a report that includes an assessment of each of the following:

+  * (1) Whether the report includes each of the elements referred to in subsection (b).

+  * (2) The strengths and weaknesses of the approach and methodology used in conducting the review required under subsection (a) that is covered by the report.

+  * (3) Any other matters relating to sustainment that may arise from the report, as the Comptroller General considers appropriate.

+#### (d) Relationship to budget
+* Nothing in this section shall be construed to affect section 1105(a) of title 31.

 ### §118a.
 Quadrennial quality of life review
 * (a) REVIEW REQUIRED.—(1) The Secretary of Defense shall every four years conduct a comprehensive examination of the quality of life of the members of the armed forces (to be known as the "quadrennial quality of life review").
 The review shall include examination of the programs, projects, and activities of the Department of Defense, including the morale, welfare, and recreation activities.